kevhen/CryptoCrawler/PITCHME.md

 @title[What we have learned]

 #### What we have learned
-- Plotly Dash is nice, but Data Management & Cross-Selectin is quite difficult
+- Plotly Dash is nice, but Data Management & Cross-Selection is quite difficult.
-- Take more care about exception handling, especially for critical services (Stream Listener)
+- Take more care about exception handling, especially for critical services (e.g. Stream Listener)
 - Docker(-Compose) is really cool for Development & Deployment!
-- Putting the right Data into Models is crucial (Missing Data in Anomaly-Detection?)
+- Putting the right Data into Models is crucial (e.g. Missing Data in Anomaly-Detection)
-- Choosing the right Model for the Data is not easy (LDA for Tweets?)
+- Choosing the right Model for the Data is not easy (e.g. LDA for Tweets)

 +++